christiannkoch/Proactive-Caching-ACDC/README.md

 ## OMNeT++
 Here, we provide a brief HowTo on installing OMNeT++.
 You can download OMNeT++ here: https://www.omnetpp.org/.
 If you tap into any issues, please refer to the the OMNeT++ installation guide located in the folder /doc/InstallGuide.pdf.
-In case you have installed python **anaconda3**, you have to uncomment the path for conda in ~/.bashrc file during the installation - this is a known issue of a OMNeT++ dependency (QT).
+In case you have installed python **anaconda3**, you have to uncomment the path for conda in ~/.bashrc file during the installation - this is a known issue of a OMNeT++ dependency (QT) (https://github.com/PointCloudLibrary/pcl/issues/1341).
 To build and install OMNeT++, execute:

 ```{r, engine='bash'}
 sudo apt-get install build-essential gcc g++ bison flex perl qt5-default tcl-dev tk-dev libxml2-dev zlib1g-dev default-jre doxygen graphviz libwebkitgtk-3.0-0 libopenscenegraph-dev openscenegraph-plugin-osgearth libosgearth-dev openmpi-bin libopenmpi-dev